TL;DR:

 You own the team + subscribe to a technology.
 This is the most popular and thought-out option, but another divide comes here.
 A third-party DSP can be self-served or white-labeled.

 A self-serve solution is your general idea of a DSP.
-The platform is essentially free, but you pay A LARGE markup for every ad placement.
+The single platform is essentially free, but you pay A LARGE markup for every ad placement on top of your ad spend.
 Moreover, you don’t have much in terms of tailor-made features and customization.

 The choice is not axiomatic.
-A self-serve solution is cool for ad tech rookies who just want to familiarize themselves with the DSP without investing much time and finance.
+A self service solution is cool for ad tech rookies who just want to familiarize themselves with the DSP without investing much time and money.
 On the contrary, a white-label DSP is made for those who want committed ad tech relationships with long-term rewards and scale.

 Frequency capping is when you put the number of times you want the user to see your ads on the screen for a set period of time.
 Almost every DSP these days has one, so beware of the ones that don’t.

-The variety of ad formats is the key to buying the perfect ad placement.
-Native, video, rich media — if your DSP doesn’t support the basics, skip it.
+The variety of ad formats is the key to buying the premium placements.
+Banner ads, video ads, rich media, over the top — if your demand-side platform doesn’t support the basics, skip it.

 Algorithms that automate the process of media buying and make it even more profitable – time to sign up!
-Seriously though, multiplying the bid based on your set priorities simplifies the whole advertiser’s business significantly.
+Seriously, automatically bidding/multiplying based on your set priorities simplifies the whole advertiser’s business significantly.

-The more supply – the better the offers, this one is quite straightforward.
-Before applying for a DSP, discover what ad exchange & SSPs it has connected to.
+The more supply – the better the offers, the higher the campaign performance.
+Inventory access is quite straightforward.
+Before applying for a DSP, discover which ad exchanges & SSPs it has connected to.
 How many are enough?
-Well, quality over quantity, but a general marker of 30 is okay.
+Well, quality over quantity, but a general marker of 30 in one interface is okay.

 Security is a strong concern these days, but how do you protect your own software from malicious intent within?
 Admin account does just that by limiting the features other account holders can use + it becomes a must for an ad network.